Group Riding & Etiquette Guide

 As with the Two-Up this comprises two parallel lines.
 And as with the Two-Up riders rotate position in an anti-clockwise direction.

 So, what’s different?
 Well, this time the riders’ changes of position are constant, fluid, and are not announced by verbal signals.
-Essentially, the right hand (outside) lane moves about 1-2 kph faster than the left hand (inside lane).
+Essentially, the right hand (outside) lane moves slightly faster (about 1-2 kph) faster than the left hand (inside lane).
 Consequently: when a rider reaches the front of the right hand (outside) lane he or she moves to the left to join the front of the left hand (inside) line and then eases his or her pace slightly; and

 This comprises a single line and is used in high-speed training rides and race situations.
-Sometime a Ride Leader might call to change from Through & Off to a Paceline if the road conditions require it, such as narrow road or busy/fat roads where a Paceline might be safer.
+Sometimes a Ride Leader might call to change from Through & Off to a Paceline if the road conditions require it, such as narrow or busy roads where a pace line might be safer.

 Each rider will complete a turn at the front.
 The length of that turn will vary depending on the speed, the general conditions (including, principally, the wind), and their fitness.
-They will then move to the left or to the right (depending on traffic).
+They will then move to the right.
 They will indicate they are moving off the front with an elbow flick (aka chicken wing).
 Flick your elbow on the side you want the group to come around you on, NOT the direction you are swinging off on.

 When they do so the rest of the group will maintain their original pace and direction.